xiaoxianyu-office/mm/Mobs.md

 complete list of options/attributes that can be added to your custom creations.

-Most of them are optional, meaning you don't have to configure the entire list every time you are creating a new mob.
+Most of the options below are optional, meaning you don't have to configure the entire list every time you are creating a new mob.
 All that really is required are the `Internal_Name` and the `Type`.